cvillacis/Print-Strings-and-Numbers/README.md

 # Print-Strings-and-Numbers
-This project applies what we learned in the lab to different scenarios.
-First objective is to print out information, second manipulates strings given by the user,  Third creates a restaurant bill with the price given by the user.
+This project applies the knowledge gained in the lab to various scenarios.
+The first objective is to print out information, the second manipulate strings given by the user, and the third creates a restaurant bill with the price given by the user.

+This was my first project and introduction to Java and programming as a whole.